jctanner/rhoai-hacking/docs/OIDC_OAUTH.md

     Ext_IDP -- "ERROR: Redirect URI for this Route is not registered!" --> U
 ```

-*   **Loss of Dynamic Clients:** The external IdP has no knowledge of OpenShift's internal `ServiceAccount` or `OAuthClient` objects.
-It only knows about the clients that have been explicitly registered in its own database.
+*   **Loss of Dynamic Clients:** When you switch to a generic OIDC-aware proxy (like `oauth2-proxy`), that proxy must be configured to talk to the external IdP.
+The external IdP has no knowledge of OpenShift's internal `ServiceAccount` objects.
+It only knows about the OIDC clients that have been explicitly registered in its own database.
-*   **The Redirect URI Problem Reappears:** The `oauth-proxy` will still try to use the application's unique Route URL as the redirect URI.
+*   **The Redirect URI Problem Reappears:** The generic proxy will try to use the application's unique Route URL as the redirect URI.
 Since this dynamic URL was never manually added to the client configuration in the external IdP, the IdP will correctly reject the authentication request as a security measure.
-*   **The Gateway Pattern Becomes Necessary:** At this point, the seamless experience is broken, and you are forced to confront the OIDC architectural challenge described in the previous section.
-The **Authentication Gateway (Reverse Proxy) Pattern** becomes the necessary and correct solution to re-establish a secure and automated authentication system for your on-demand services.
+*   **The Gateway Pattern Becomes Necessary:** At this point, the seamless integrated experience is broken.
+You are forced to confront the standard OIDC architectural challenge, making the **Authentication Gateway (Reverse Proxy) Pattern** the necessary and correct solution to re-establish a secure and automated authentication system for your on-demand services against an external IdP.